 To view the hydraulic grade, pressure, water flow rate and air pocket size in the pipe endpoint adjacent to an air valve, be sure to add those points in the report points collection in the transient calculation options, then use the Time Histories tab in the Transient Results Viewer.

-To see results specific to the air valve itself (air volume, head, air mass and air outflow rate), as of version 10.01.00.72, this must be done by way of the Transient Analysis Detailed Report.
-A future version may included this in the Extended Node Data tab of the Transient Results Viewer.
+To see results specific to the air valve itself (air volume, head, air mass and air outflow rate), as of HAMMER CONNECT Edition Update 2, this must be done by way of the Transient Analysis Detailed Report.
+A future version may include this in the Extended Node Data tab of the Transient Results Viewer (Enhancement # 565298).

 Transient Analysis Output Log

 You can also review summary information on the air pockets, in the "Analysis Output Log", found from the Reports > Transient Reports.
 Once open, search for "list of sorted" and you will see a table of all locations in the model (pipe endpoints, with format of pipe:node) where at least one vapor or air pocket has formed during the transient simulation.

 The "MAX.
 VOL" column shows the maximum volume of air or vapor at that location over the course of the transient simulation.
 For metric units, the value is multiplied by 1000.